 - 1. Grant assistance is only payable to an owner occupier upon the successful completion of the purchase of the 'new' property and the disabled person then occupying that property as their only and main residence. - 2.
 When moving to rented accommodation the applicant must obtain permission from the landlord for any adaptations to be carried out before the grant will be paid. - 3.
 To qualify for this grant the applicant must have been resident in the property for at least 2 years prior to making an application to move. - 4.
 The applicant must agree to live in the property as their only or main residence for a period of 5 years (or such shorter period as the person's health or other relevant circumstances permit). - 5.
-For owner occupiers a local land charge will be placed against the property for a period of 5 years to be repaid.
+For owner occupiers a local land charge will be placed against the property for a period of 5 years.

-4.3 Healthy Homes grant
+4.5 Healthy Homes grant

 The Healthy Homes grant is a flexible grant to provide urgent/essential repairs to the home to ensure the health, safety and welfare of the occupier.
+This includes assisting an occupier with accumulations (hoarding) where this poses a risk to health and safety.

-- An applicant must apply for a loan first including a Home Improvement Loan and will only be eligible to apply for this grant if a loan is refused. - Where the client is not eligible for a loan then they may apply for this grant. - To qualify for this grant the applicant must be over 60 years of age and in receipt of one of the following benefits: - Housing benefit - Disability Living Allowance - Personal Independent Payment with the daily living component - Attendance Allowance
+- An applicant must apply for a loan first including a Home Improvement Loan and will only be eligible to apply for this grant if a loan is refused. - Only those works agreed by the Council as urgent or essential will be eligible for this grant.
+A loan application will be required for all other types of works and repairs. - To qualify for this grant the applicant must be in receipt of one of the following benefits:

+- Housing benefit

+- Disability Living Allowance

+- o Personal Independent Payment with the daily living component

+- Attendance Allowance

-- Guarantee Pension Credit - Income support - Council tax benefit (not the single person discount) - Universal Credit universal credit replaces the following means tested benefits - Housing Benefit, income related ESA, Income based JSA, Child tax credit, working tax credit and income support.
+- Guarantee Pension Credit

+- Income support

+- Council tax benefit (not the single person discount)

+- Universal Credit universal credit replaces the following means tested benefits - Housing Benefit, income related ESA, Income based JSA, Child tax credit, working tax credit and income support.